branaway/Japid/readme.txt

 * Version History:

-2011/6/14: V0.8.5
+2011/6/15: V0.8.5.1
+    1. bug fix: named arguments did not work with tag calls with a body block 2011/6/14: V0.8.5
     1. new feature(experimental): invoke tags with named arguments: `tag myTag(name="my name", age=20).
 If one argument is named, all must be named.
 Missed args default to nulls.
     2. improvement(experimental): primitives and Strings have intuitive defaults now if they are missing for the named args.